 Jerry Herman is Senior Curator of Vertebrates and specialises in mammals.

-He has a BScHons in botany from the University of Edinburgh, Postgraduate Certificate in museum studies from the University of Leicester, Master of Science in environmental assessment from the University of Wales, Aberystwyth and PhD in biology from the University of York.
+Dr Herman first studied botany at the University of Edinburgh and has a PhD in biology from the University of York.
 He spent a year working in the palaeontology section of the Hunterian Museum, University of Glasgow, but joined the mammal section at National Museums Scotland in 1984 and has been here ever since.

 Ten selected publications